awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                :superscript:`A library that caches and federates a login provider authentication token using Amazon Cognito federated identities, caches the federated AWS credentials, and handles the sign-in flow.`

    iOS - Swift
       #.
-Add the following dependencies in your project's :file:`Podfile`.
+Add the following dependencies in your project's :file:`Podfile`:

          .. code-block:: none